 What do we mean by “durable concrete”?

 Concrete durability doesn’t mean anything unless we know the service conditions.
 Is it indoors or outdoors?
 Is it subject to freezing?
 Deicing salts?
 Industrial chemicals?
 Abrasion?
+Concrete exposure classes help us categorize the nature and severity of the exposure conditions.
 How long do we want it to last?